jremillard/osm-changeset-classification/README.md

 detect SPAM in the OpenStreetMap database.

 ## Data
 The data directory contains the training data.
-The data/changeset.csv is a two column CSV file where column one is the changeset id and column two is the SPAM classification either Y or N.
+The trainingdata/changeset.csv is a three column CSV file where column one is the changeset id and column two note, and column three is the SPAM classification either Y or N.

-Inside the data directory is a data\cache directory.
-It contains the actual contents of the changesets listed in data\changeset.csv.
+Inside the data directory is a trainingdata\cache directory.
+It contains the actual contents of the changesets listed in trainingdata\changeset.csv.
 The cached changeset files are custom XML files, that have the changeset comments, and a diff of the tags modified by the changeset.
 These files are checked in so downloading and processing the raw OSM data is not required.